Yahyakiani/Css_Notes/Computer Science/Computer Science Notes.md

 - supernetting: https://www.youtube.com/watch?v=MnqP_TVwkbs, smaller supernetting example: https://www.youtube.com/watch?v=QqEcCzhlWis
 - use this channel for all types of conversions of number systems: https://www.youtube.com/watch?v=rsxT4FfRBaM
 - add subtract binary: https://www.youtube.com/watch?v=C5EkxfNEMjE&t=209s
-- IP version 6 Header Format : VP Flow mein he  with PN in Hand.SaD Example: 128 bits
+- IP version 6 Header Format : VPPN SD Example: 128 bits
+- Checksum: https://www.youtube.com/watch?v=AtVWnyDDaDI in **Data link layer**
 - ICMP packet: TCC ED
--
+- **Non-Persistent Connection**: It requires connection setup again and again for each object to send. **Persistent connection:** It does not require connection setup again and again.
+Multiple objects can use connection.21-Sept-2017
+- **Internetworking** is the process or technique of connecting different networks by using intermediary devices such as routers or gateway devices.
+Internetworking ensures data communication among networks owned and operated by different entities using a common data communication and the Internet Routing Protocol.Types: Intranetwork, Internetwork
 ---
 #### Questions
 1. Basic Communication model ?